r-hegde/logseq-vertical-panels/README.md

 ### Entire Theme

 The [custom.css](https://github.com/r-hegde/logseq-vertical-panels/blob/main/custom.css) has the whole theme, including the vertical panels for sidebar.
 The theme is largely inspired by logseq-dev-theme.
+I have customized the theme as per my personal preferences, so if you're using this please proceed with caution.

 ## Credits